dbt-labs/docs.getdbt.com/website/docs/faqs/Warehouse/bq-oauth-drive-scope.md

 ---
-title: Why does the BigQuery OAuth application require scopes to Google Drive
+title: Why does the BigQuery OAuth application require scopes to Google Drive?
 description: "Learn more about Google Drive scopes in the BigQuery OAuth application"
 sidebar_label: "BigQuery OAuth GDrive Scopes"
 id: bq-oauth-drive-scope